adavarski/Hetzner-Case-Study/README.md

 ## 2.Security : Hetzner Cloud  (& Home/On-Prem infrastructure)

-For Hetzner Cloud (private cloud internal infrastructure: Networks / CloudVM & Dedicated Servcies), we will use only private networks and Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links.
+For Hetzner Cloud (cloud internal infrastructure: Networks / CloudVM & Dedicated Servcies), we will use only private networks and Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links.
 Actually we can use Hetzner Cloud to build our own Privite Cloud on top of it (using only Hetzner Cloud internal networks/IPs/etc.), and use Hetzner Cloud Load Balancers/VPNs/CloudVMs(VPSs) with HAProxy/CloudVM(Bastion/Hopping hosts) for external access to our internall Private Cloud workloads/apps/k8s api/k8s ingress/private networks/VPSs/Dedicated Servers/etc. and DNS for theese entrypoint.

 ### 2.1.VPNs

-We can use Wireguard, OpenVPN, Pfsence (IPSEC & OpenVPN), etc. for Hetzner Cloud external access <-> On-Prem/Home infrastructure.
+We can use Wireguard, OpenVPN, pFsense (IPSEC & OpenVPN), etc. for Hetzner Cloud external access <-> On-Prem/Home infrastructure.

-- #### OpenVPN/pfSense(OpenVPN): External access to Hetzner private cloud
+- #### OpenVPN/pfSense(OpenVPN): External access to Hetzner Cloud

 OpenVPN is an open-source project created by James Yonan and was released back in 2002.
 OpenVPN provides a high level of security using point-to-point or site-to-site connections with custom security protocol.